PrestaShop/prestashop-specs/back-office/wishlist.md

 In all three cases, keep the discount price in mind
 ![wishlist screen 9](https://github.com/PrestaShop/prestashop-specs/blob/master/img/wishlist-screen-9.png)

-Please note that if a product is deleted or deactivated from the catalogue, the product automatically disappears from the list.
+Please note that if a product is deleted or deactivated from the catalog, the product automatically disappears from the list.

 For each product, you have to go back to the information listed in US n°1.
 As a logged-in user, I can see how many unique favourite products are in a list.